How Julie Andrews Made Herself At 'Home' In Hollywood

 On moving from theater to film

-Well, you know, on stage you start at the beginning and go straight through to the end.
+Well, you know, onstage you start at the beginning and go straight through to the end.
 But in film, you could be shooting out of sequence.
 You could start in the middle and then shoot the end sequence.
 So you have to hold the whole film in your head while shooting each individual scene.
 It [Mary Poppins] really was the best film to begin to learn the craft of making a movie, because everything about it was an education.

 Home Work